Delta CEO: We’ll Fly Over Trump’s Mexico Border Wall - Global Atlanta

 With Delta Air Lines Inc. having completed its joint venture with Aeromexico, the Atlanta-based carrier sees a new level of integration with its partner across the border.

-And with that camaraderie codified in a 49 percent investment stake, CEO Ed Bastian said (without mentioning the president) that the airline has little patience for the protectionist views espoused by President Donald Trump.
+And with that camaraderie codified in a 49 percent investment stake, CEO Ed Bastian said (without mentioning the president explicitly) that the airline has little patience for the protectionist views espoused by President Donald Trump.

 “We truly look at Aeromexico as an extension of Delta,” Mr. Bastian said in a speech to annual convention of the Hispanic Corporate Council of Atlanta event held at the Delta Flight Museum.
 “I don’t know what they’re going to do with the wall they keep talking about, but we’re going to fly over that damn thing, whatever it is.
 We’re not going to let a little wall get in the way of progress and taking care of people.”